 The Contractor’s occupation or use of any areas of the Site occupied by operational plant (Restricted Areas) shall be limited to such times as are necessary for the execution of the Work in those areas.
 The Contractor shall clearly identify in its schedule when occupation of any Restricted Areas is required and shall notify the Consultant in writing when such possession is required a minimum of 10 Business Days in advance.

 The Contractor shall not occupy or use any of the Restricted Areas for a longer period than is necessary for the execution of any part of the Work to be undertaken in those areas, nor shall the Contractor occupy an area greater than the minimum required in order to complete that part of the Work.

+The Site to the north of this Contract is occupied by Contractor for the construction of the Pumping Station.
+The Contractor is to maintain the delineating separation throughout the duration of the Contract.

 PRODUCTS (NOT USED)